Our Approach- Elementary School

-PAVE holds a strong belief that every child has unique strengths and that all of our scholars can have academic success with the right supports in place.
-Good instruction and a deep knowledge of how our scholars learn is our primary method for ensuring that our children experience rich literature, challenging mathematics, exciting content and meaningful social growth.
-To ensure there is enough support for all learners, the elementary school invests in:
+PAVE strongly believes that every child has unique strengths and that all of our scholars can succeed academically with the right supports in place.
+By balancing good instruction with a deep knowledge of how children learn, we ensure that all scholars experience rich literature, challenging mathematics, stimulating content, and meaningful social growth.
+To provide comprehensive support for all learners, the elementary school invests in:

-Co-teaching: Each classroom in Kindergarten – 4th grade has two full time teachers.
-They work to differentiate learning for all scholars and ensure that scholars receive the individual support that they need.
+Co-teaching: Each classroom in Kindergarten – 4th grade has two full time, certified teachers.
+They work to differentiate learning for all scholars and ensure that scholars receive the individualized attention needed to achieve at high levels.

 Response to Intervention: We believe that academic struggles should be addressed as soon as possible.
-PAVE’s elementary school holds daily intervention groups led by trained interventionists to ensure that scholars receive remediation and support right when they need it.
+PAVE’s elementary school holds daily intervention groups led by trained intervention teachers to ensure that scholars receive remediation and support right when they need it.

-English as a Second Language (ESL): To ensure that our ESL scholars are successful, PAVE’s intervention team employs a model that balances support both in and out of the classroom.
+English as a Second Language (ESL): To ensure that our ELL scholars are successful, PAVE’s intervention team employs a model that balances support both in and out of the classroom.
 This model balances support both in and out of the classroom.
-The ESL Coordinator collaborates with classroom teachers and interventionists to ensure that all scholars are exposed to rich literature and language.
+By collaborating with classroom teachers and interventionists, the ESL Coordinator supports ELL scholars in becoming proficient English speakers, readers, and writers.